December 18, 2020 | Español

 I thought this was one of the best ways to show the world the fighting spirit of many families who have experienced loss; who have suffered; who have felt they’d lost their purpose and fell victim to despair and stress.
 And yet, they held their head high, still hoping for a better future.
 I am encouraged by the fact that small acts of kindness can change the future for people who need it, and I also enjoy helping people who, like me, are trying to provide our children with a better future.

-Each event we organize encourages me to keep fighting this fight, and I have complete faith we will be victorious thanks to all the Latin brothers who are joining our cause.
+Each event we organize encourages me to keep fighting this fight, and I have complete faith we will be victorious thanks to all the American brothers and sisters who are joining our cause.
 Every day, there’s more of us.
 Every day, we move closer towards reaching our goals.
 At first, we weren’t so sure we could do it, but there was a sudden, positive change with today’s victory: President Elect Joseph Biden.
 To me, that moment was a glimmer of hope.

 At the beginning of the event that took place on December 2, I saw the joy in people; they were ready to spread encouragement and hope with their presence and their voice from Las Golondrinas square to the port of entry.
 During that time and the caravan, you could hear in their voices the joy and hope that, soon, the border will be open and we will ensure the safety of our top priorities: our children, our parents, etc.